• Skip to primary navigation

 Jetpack Image CDN

-If you have the Jetpack plugin installed, one of its dozens of modules (too many, BTW – turn off those you don’t need) is an image CDN.
+If you have the Jetpack plugin installed (we wish you didn’t), one of its dozens of modules (too many, BTW – turn off those you don’t need) is an image CDN.

 The next option we’ll tell you about is magnitudes better, but if you decide not to do it, use the Jetpack CDN.
 It’s free, and easy to set up.
 Pretty much just clicking a button.